3 min read

 If you do the exact same kind of background check in the same jurisdiction repeatedly, you can probably predict when the report will be available, but variations do occur that can affect the reporting time.
 For example, the rules in state and local jurisdictions vary regarding how background information can be searched and reported, with potentially significant impact on timing.

 Verifications from previous employers or educational institutions may be, more or less, easy to obtain, with impacts on the time required.
 In general, hiring managers need to allow ample time for reporting and longer times if the background research is more complex.
-Managers also need to understand that “instant” background checks are very limited in the kinds of data they can acquire, and are likely incomplete.
+Managers also need to understand that “instant” background checks are very limited in the kinds of data they can acquire and are likely incomplete.

 3. Ban the Box laws are proliferating, and they add further limitations

 The “Ban the Box” laws that are popping up in state and local jurisdictions across the country are quite different from each other, but they have a common core in seeking to boost employment among ex-offenders.
 They do this by limiting how and when criminal background information can be used in the hiring process.
-Every hiring manager needs to understand these rules in his or her jurisdictions.
+Every hiring manager needs to understand these rules in his or her jurisdiction.

 4. Blanket exclusion criteria in hiring policies may be flagged as discriminatory

 Employers sometimes choose simple exclusionary rules for efficiency that coincide with their views on fairness, such as never hiring an ex-felon.
-However, hiring managers need to know that agencies like the Equal Employment Opportunity Commission, and even some of the Ban the Box laws, may view such policies as discriminatory.
+However, hiring managers need to know that agencies like the Equal Employment Opportunity Commission and even some of the Ban the Box laws may view such policies as discriminatory.
 Known as “disparate impact” discrimination, the problem is that blanket policies may disproportionately exclude protected classes (based on racial groups, gender, or one of several other categories) from employment because the reason for exclusion is more common in a certain group.
 Significant fines can be levied for failure to comply.

 5. Use the “adverse action 2-step” when excluding an applicant